Bzly/lego-ideas-scraper/README.md

 1. Open your favourite PowerShell (or run `refreshenv` if you haven't closed the one from earlier installation)
 2. Run `Get-NewLegoIdeasPosts` to build your initial database of posts (`posts.json`) and your user config (`config.json`).
 These will be in `C:\Users\<username>\AppData\Local\Legoideas\`.
 The first run will take ~a minute to get through all the pages.
-3. Subsequently run `Get-NewLegoIdeasPosts` again at any point, to add new posts to the local database and be alerted of any matching preferences set in your `config.json`.
+3. Subsequently run `Get-NewLegoIdeasPosts` again at any point to add new posts to the local database and be alerted of any matching preferences set in your `config.json` ([see configuration](https://github.com/Bzly/lego-ideas-scraper#configuration) below).
     * It is recommended to schedule this with e.g. Task Scheduler.
 You can import `CheckIdeasTask.xml` from this repository, or create your own.
 Daily or weekly checks recommended.

 ## Configuration

-The default config looks like this:
+The default `config.json` looks like this:
 ``` json
 {
     "blacklist": [